Donhephzibah/Donhephzibah.github.io/_posts/2022-07-07-Practical session 1.md

  4. Click **Switch Roles**.
  5. In the new window, click **Switch Role**.
  6. Set the following values:
-    - o	*Account*: The account ID I just copied
+    - *Account*: The account ID I just copied
-    - o	*Role*: S3RestrictedRole
+    - *Role*: S3RestrictedRole
-    - o	*Display Name*: S3RestrictedRole
+    - *Display Name*: S3RestrictedRole
  7. Click **Switch Role**.
  8. To verify the role has been assumed, attempt to access the appconfig and customer data buckets.
 I should now have access to appconfig buckets, while customer data buckets are still denied.